 With so much home equity that has been accumulated since 2009 by very creditworthy borrowers, most homeowners should be able to weather a financial crisis much easier than in the past.

-It’s Time To Buy Real Estate
+Good Time To Buy Real Estate

 I invest in everything from stocks, bonds, private equity, venture debt, metals & mining, and real estate.
 I don’t play favorites.
 I’m mainly interested in maximizing my investments to make the most amount of possible with the least amount of stress as possible.